Sustainable IT Systems

 - We also offer classes and MOOCs on recycling and lifecycle assessments

-Point Smart will open its doors at the start of the 2023 Spring semester.
-This new service will enable our community members to extend the lifespan of their smartphones and tablets by having them repaired at cost.
+Point Smart has opened its doors during the 2023 Spring semester.
+This new service enables our community members to extend the lifespan of their smartphones and tablets by having them repaired at cost.

 Coming soon: More videoconferencing facilities